-He also had a big hand in building the skate park in Fairfield, he chartered the Fairfield-Suisun Twilight Rotary Club, is a member of the Elks, Masonic Lodge, both Fairfield and Vacaville Chamber’s of Commerce and was a part of starting the first Wine and Food Jubilee that still supports NorthBay Healthcare to this day.
+Craig and his wife, Francie, strongly believe in community involvement and continue to be an active member in our community.
+Craig had a big hand in building the skate park in Fairfield, he chartered the Fairfield-Suisun Twilight Rotary Club, is a member of the Elks, Masonic Lodge, both Fairfield and Vacaville Chambers of Commerce and was a part of starting the first Wine and Food Jubilee that still supports NorthBay Healthcare to this day.

 Bryan-Braker has been a sponsor of the Wine and Food Jubliee for thirty-one years.
-After being on NorthBay’s board for a few years Craig has taken on the three year commitment of the event’s Chairman (2018-2021).
-Along with being the food chair for the Wine and Food Jubliee, Francie is also a Soroptimist of Central Solano County member as well as 100 Women of Solano County and LeTip of Vacaville.
+Francie, along with being the food chair for the Wine and Food Jubliee, Francie is a member of Soroptimist of Central Solano County, member of 100 Women of Solano County, and LeTip of Vacaville.

 Bryan-Braker Funeral home is proud to say we can help anyone in the community.
-Whether it’s pre-planned funerals or helping people who have never had a family member pass, we are here to help.
+Whether it is pre-planned funerals or helping people who have never had a family member pass, we are here to help.
 Especially when it comes to different cultures.
-We pride ourselves on having the knowledge and experience of all traditions and cultures; on that same token we are constantly learning and evolving as a company to continue to provide our community with the most professional, respectful and personalized service possible.“One of the things that I admired of my father, his goal was to always be the funeral service provider who was able to handle all faiths and not fall into a pattern of always doing a certain religion.
+We pride ourselves on having the knowledge and experience of all traditions and cultures; on that same token we are constantly learning and evolving as a company to continue to provide our community with the most professional, respectful and personalized service possible.“One thing that I admired of my father was his commitment to always be the funeral service provider who was knowledgeable of all faiths, their customs and beliefs, and not fall into a pattern of always working with the same religion.
 We truly strive to make the service as unique as the individual,” - Craig Bryan, Owner/President

 “We love Vacaville and this entire area and are proud to be members of this community,” - Francie Bryan, Cemetery Administrator